Victor H. Espinoza

-Victor Hugo Espinoza (July 15, 1929 – April 17, 1986) was a U.S. Army veteran of the Korean War and a recipient of the Medal of Honor for his actions during the Battle of Old Baldy.
+Victor Hugo Espinoza (July 15, 1929 – April 17, 1986) was a United States Army veteran of the Korean War and a recipient of the Medal of Honor for his actions during the Battle of Old Baldy.

 Biography

-Espinoza was born in El Paso, Texas on July 15, 1929.
+Espinoza was born in El Paso, Texas, on July 15, 1929.
 Orphaned at an early age, he remained in foster care until joining the military.

 Espinoza's actions in the U.S. Army during the Korean War in 1952 caused him to be posthumously awarded with the Medal of Honor in 2014.

 After leaving the Army, Espinoza resided in El Paso until his death on April 17, 1986.
 Espinoza is buried at Fort Bliss National Cemetery.
 He was of Mexican American descent.

 Medal of Honor

 Espinoza was recognized for his actions on Aug.
 1, 1952, at Chorwon, Korea.

 While spearheading an attack to secure Old Baldy, Espinoza's unit was pinned down by withering fire from fortified enemy positions.
 In daring succession, Espinoza single-handedly silenced a machine-gun and its crew, discovered and destroyed a covert enemy tunnel, and wiped out two bunkers.
 His actions inspired his unit and enabled them to secure the strong-point against great odds.